MuhammedZohaib/My-Second-Brain/Probability and Statistics/Statistics.md

 A data which has not gone through any statistical treatment is known as raw data.

 # Mutually Exclusive Event:
-An event is said to be a mutually a mutually exclusive of occurrence of an event, denies the occurence of other possible event.
+An event is said to be a mutually a mutually exclusive of occurrence of an event, denies the occurrence of other possible event.

 # Formulas:
 [[Formulas]]